About Avi

 | Support for multiple language embedded soft-subtitles | Yes.
 VobSub (as extracted from DVDs), plain timed UTF-8 text (SRT, SUB) etc | No | |

-| Support for naming tracks with human names as “Director’s comments” or “Portuguese subtitles” etc | Yes | No | No |
+| Support for naming tracks with human names as “Director’s comments” or “Portuguese subtitles” etc | Yes | Yes | No |

-| Support for menus (as in DVDs) and interaction | Yes through an XML idiom, but unsupported by most players | Yes through SVG, but unsupported by most players | No |
+| Support for carrying menus information (as in DVDs) and interaction | Yes through an XML idiom, but unsupported by most players | Yes through SVG, but unsupported by most players | No |

 | The container overhead in bytes in the final file | Very small | Very small | Very big |

-| Supported by free and Open Source multiplatform authoring tools | Perfect on Linux, Unix, Windows and Mac | Yes, with some intellectual property issues and tools need to mature | Yes |
+| Supported by free and Open Source multiplatform authoring tools | Perfect on Linux, Unix, Windows and Mac | Yes (see GPAC), with some intellectual property issues.
+Tools need to mature. | Yes |

-Personally I believe MP4 is the multimedia file format for the future because since it is getting popular, all these unstandardized features will get stabilized.
+Personally I believe MP4 is the multimedia file format for the future because since it is getting popular, all these non–standardized features will get stabilized.
 MP4 is an ISO standard and the increasing industry support can be felt on iPods and portable devices, and most notable on home DVD players capable of playing the 700MB MP4 video file burned in a CD.

 By the way, remember this:

 Meanwhile, MKV wins everything but on the Industry Support category.
 But this doesn’t really matter, and I’ll explain why.
 Since MKV is just a container, the large video, audio etc streams can be extracted and repackaged into MP4 and vice-versa in seconds.
-No transcoding (decoding followed by an encoding into another format) is needed.
+No transcoding (decoding followed by a lossy encoding into another format) is needed.

 So today I store my videos in the most feature rich and well supported by players format: MKV.

 OGG or OGM (the container file format) is practically dead in my opinion.
 They were created as part of the Xiph initiative for a complete open source patent-free multimedia framework, but seems nobody uses it anymore for video.
 From the same family, Vorbis (the audio codec compared to MP3, a.k.a. .OGG) is very good but also very not popular.
-Theora (the video codec) is frequently comparable to old MPEG-1 in terms of quality and compression ration so currently, if you want quality and are not concerned about patents, MPEG-4 AVC is the best choice.
+Theora (the video codec) is frequently comparable to old MPEG-1 in terms of quality and compression ratio so currently, if you want quality and are not concerned about patents, MPEG-4 AVC is the best choice.
 FLAC, Xiph’s lossless audio codec, is the winner of the family: very popular, massively used, and recommended.

 I use HandBrake, the most practical Open Source (and overall) movie encoder.
 It runs on Linux, Mac and Windows and uses the same Open Source libraries as ffmpeg, mplayer/mencoder, xine, etc. While these programs are generic video handlers (with thousands of confusing configuration parameters to sustain this generalistic status) HandBrake is optimized only for ripping so it is very easy to use, yet extremely powerful.